I heard her before I saw her.

 Light-Skinned Black Woman– the name she loudly and frequently proclaims herself as for all to hear- was clearly hoping for some sort of response.
 White Commuter Lady admirably did not rise to the bait.
 A wise move, if I may say so.

 The interesting thing about the Light-Skinned Black Woman is not that she hates white people.
 I'm not surprised by that.
 What surprises me is that she also hates all black people.
 And everyone else, too.
-She's very democratic in her hatred.
+She's very egalitarian in her hatred.
 She's awfully generous that way.
 Doesn't leave anyone out.
 "I didn't know there were any Jews left in America," she said once, to no one in particular.
 It's the sort of statement that begs for a contentious reply, and you struggle to refrain from going down that road.
 It would actually be fine if there was no one else on the bus but her and myself; I have the patience to find ways around her bluster.

 Other passengers do not.